Sole Source

 Marley Park, Dublin, Ireland

-Gravity is the power source in Holt’s bucolic plumbing system, with water from an elevated reservoir flowing down through the structure of pipes into a pre-existing ditch.
-Dating back to the 18th century, this ditch is dubbed a “ha-ha” by Irish hunters because of the surprise they experienced when encountering it.
-While the galvanized steel stands out as a contemporary presence in an otherwise historic landscape, the technology used in this structure has existed in civilization for centuries.
+In this System Work, gravity is the power source, with water from an elevated reservoir flowing down through the structure of pipes into a pre-existing ditch.
+Dating back to the 18th century, Holt described that this ditch is dubbed a “ha-ha” by Irish hunters because of the surprise they experienced when encountering it.
+While the galvanized steel stands out as a contemporary presence in an otherwise historic landscape, the technology used in this structure has existed in human culture for centuries.
 In Sole Source, Holt subtly integrates history and modernity, nature and industry, utility and art.

 Writing